 Puerto Vallarta is a vibrant city full of history and beauty.
 It’s also a perfect place for a beach getaway!
-Families visiting Puerto Vallarta with kids will be pleasantly surprised by how much the city has to offer.
+Families looking for things to do in Puerto Vallarta with kids will be pleasantly surprised by how much the city has to offer.

 This post may contain affiliate links.
 That means this blog will receive a small commission if you click on the link and purchase something.
 However, this will not result in any extra costs to you.